DanHodges/TheologicalDictionary/divine-name.md

 # Divine Name
-Definition of Divine Name coming soon.
+The definition of Divine Name is coming soon!